ubc-library-rc/intro-docker/content/resources.md

 ### Learning Activities

 [This Docker tutorial walkthrough](https://countable-ops-manual.readthedocs.io/devops/DOCKER.html) presents the basics of Docker as relevant to a devops role in software deployment.

+[Another tutorial walkthrough](https://docker-curriculum.com/), which requires some comfort with command line, can bring you even deeper into mastering Docker for more software-focused use cases.

+### Documentation

+Once you've got the hang of the basic Docker workflow, [this documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) gives great guidance on best practices for writing your own Dockerfiles.